-You should apply the 1099 vendor designation to any supplier that has the following characteristics (this is a partial list):
+The 1099 vendor designation should be applied to any supplier that has the following characteristics (this is a partial list):

 Generally, this designation is for a supplier entity that is not a corporation.